 Sites participating in the one-speaker evaluation tests must report results for whole tests, including all of the test segments.
 These results must be provided to NIST in a single results file using a standard ASCII format, with one record for each decision.
 Each record must document its decision with the target identification, test segment identification, and decision information.
-Each record must contain seven fields, separated by white space and in the following order:
+Each record must contain seven fields15, separated by white space and in the following order:

-- 1. The sex of the target speaker $\mathbf{M}$ or $\mathbf{F}$ - 2.
-The target model $ID^{18}$ (a four digit number) - The test (1C for one-speaker detection cellular data, 2C for two-speaker detection - cellular data, 1E for one-speaker detection - extended data, 1M for one-speaker detection multi-modal data.) - 4.
+- 1. The sex of the target speaker \mathbf{M} or \mathbf{F} - 2.
+The target model ID16 (a four digit speaker number plus, for the extended data condition, the model size) - The test (1L for one-speaker detection limited data, 2L for two-speaker detection - limited data, 1E for one-speaker detection - extended data.) - 4.
 The test segment identifier.
-This is the test segment file name (excluding directory and file type) for all of the tasks except the extended data task, in which case it is the conversation-side ID. - 5.
+This is the test segment file name (excluding directory and file type) for all conditions except the extended data condition, in which case it is the conversation-side ID. - 5.
 The decision T or F (is the target speaker judged to be the same as the speaker in the test segment) - 6.
 The score (where the more positive the score, the more likely the target speaker)